 In recent years, the exploding popularity of Cars & Coffee have catapulted a new breed of enthusiast and collector into the forefront.
 This New Guard is responsible for carrying on the torch of the hobby.

-On May 18, the MotorMouth Live Storytelling Series will showcase four prominent members of the automotive community that are critical to moving the enthusiast sphere of influence into the future.
+The MotorMouth Live Storytelling Series will showcase five prominent members of the automotive community that are critical to moving the enthusiast sphere of influence into the future.
 Each represent important sectors of the automotive landscape in the Boston area, and have important insights about how the community has grown in recent years, the rise of recent automotive trends (i.e., which late model cars have or may become future classics), and where it may be going in the years ahead.

 Bill Keeney is a lifelong vintage car enthusiast, with a penchant for Porsches—as exemplified by his affiliation with the Northeast Region of the Porsche Club of America.
 Keeney has become an important and ever-enthusiastic member and supporter of the New England Car Community.
 He is a fixture at rallies, both vintage and modern.
 An ardent proponent of preserving automotive history, Keeney serves as the Vice President of the Board of Directors of the Larz Anderson Auto Museum in Brookline, Massachusetts.

 Safi Barqawi is the owner of AVI Boston, specializing in high-quality vehicle customization.
 More than just audio and video upgrades, Safi helped promote the concept of “OEM Plus,” modifications that are tasteful and refined enough to look like they could have been factory options.
 Go to any Boston Cars & Coffee, and you’ll find dozens of cars with the “AVI” sticker on the back.